tinysearch/tinysearch/README.md

 your homepage.
 You can open the `demo.html` from any webserver to see the result.

-For example, Python has a built-in webserver for testing:
+For example, Python has a built-in webserver that can be used for a quick test:

 ```
 python3 -m http.server